If you’re applying to McMaster Health Sciences (BHSc), or you’re simply interested in learning more about the program, this guide is for you.

 While there is no clear answer whether McMaster Health Sciences is hard, some students struggle with the concept of having unclear directions or having to get materials by themselves.
 Other students have a hard time with the grading systems, working in groups, or the competitive atmosphere.

-Learning to adapt to all types of situations, reaching out for help when you need it, and having confidence in your abilities can help ensure that you do well in the program.
+Learning to adapt to all types of situations, reaching out for help when you need it, and having confidence in your abilities can help ensure that you do well in the program (we can help with all of these areas!).

 These adversities that every BHSc student struggles will grant you with the best learning experiences.
 A great thing about the program is that if you work hard, reflect on your learning, and effectively collaborate with others, you will be rewarded for your efforts.